 In addition to his wife, Barb; son, Michael; and fiancé, Joan; Mike was preceded in death by his parents, Edward and Ida Reitmeier; parents-in-law, Bessie Rudd and Alferd Preisen; and siblings: Meda (Mike) Buness, Arnold Reitmeier (Millie Regeimbal), Willard (Grace) Reitmeier, Edward (Lucille) Reitmeier, Marvin (Aldores) Reitmeier, Lloyd (Audrey) Reitmeier, and Ernest Reitmeier; a niece, Pauline Reitmeier; and nephew, Ron Reitmeier.
 May God bless their memories and the memory of Erwin “Mike” Reitmeier.

-A memorial service for Mike Reitmeier will be held at Our Savior’s Lutheran Church in Crookston after the COVID-19 danger subsides.
-Military Honors will be provided by the Minnesota National Guard Honors Team, Moorhead, and the Crookston Veterans Council.
-Interment will be in the Oakdale Cemetery.
+The funeral service honoring the life of Mike Reitmeier will be held at 10:30am, Wednesday, July 22, 2020, at Our Savior’s Lutheran Church in Crookston with The Rev. Steve Bohler, officiating.
+Visitation will take place at the Stenshoel-Houske Funeral Home on Tuesday from 5-7:00pm, with a 7:00pm prayer service including the sharing of memories of Mike.
+COVID-19 restrictions in effect on that date will be observed with social distancing observed and masks recommended.
+Interment will be in the Oakdale Cemetery with Military Honors provided by the Minnesota National Guard Honors Team, Moorhead, and the Crookston Veterans Council.
 Special thanks go out to Mike’s caregivers, Stephen and Barbara Erickson, and Trudy Smith.
-Memorials may be given in Mike’s name to Our Savior’s School, and the family urge you to be safe during this difficult time.
+Memorials may be given in Mike’s name to Our Savior’s School.

 To send flowers to the family or plant a tree in memory of Erwin Arthur "Mike" Reitmeier, please visit our floral store.